 - Tailored to meet the needs of each student: Ongoing evaluation is used to create lessons for individualized learning, as well as to strategically group students in order to accelerate progress.
 Meetings are held with teachers and school administration to discuss progress and identify additional assistance that may be needed for specific students.

 - Low student to tutor ratio: We always maintain a very low 4:1 student (or lower) to intervention ratio.
 This low ratio provides the students with individualized intervention and also allows the interventionists to develop a meaningful relationship with each child.

 - Cost effective: We work very hard to keep our costs reasonable for schools.
 The portion that a school pays towards the program depends upon the needs and funds available at each school campus, as well as the number of students to be served and the length of the program.
 Our typical program consists of 23 weeks of instruction and serves 36 students at a direct cost of approximately $700/student.

-- More than a vendor: We go beyond the classroom by supporting literacy development at home through our Parent Partnership programs.
+- Partners: We go beyond the classroom by supporting literacy development at home through our Parent Partnership programs.
 Monthly newsletters encourage literacy activities at home.
-Students choose age appropriate books throughout the program to help build their home libraries, and also receive books and materials at the end of the program to help reduce the Summer Slide.
+Students choose age-appropriate books throughout the program to help build their home libraries and also receive books and materials at the end of the program to help reduce the Summer Slide.
 Two workshops are held where parents meet with interventionists and receive materials, support and additional skills to foster their child’s literacy development and expand learning at home.